 HP Instant Ink Review: Is HP Instant Ink Worth It?

 Ink Cost Savings

 The best home printers are the ones that save you the most money on your ink costs.
 This is the biggest advantage to HP Instant Ink; you save money on ink.
 The rest of the service doesn’t matter if you don’t save money.
 And, to save money, you need to meet a few criteria.

 If your printing is very inconsistent, HP Instant Ink likely won’t save you money.
 This is because you’ll be paying a subscription fee even when you don’t use it.
 Think of this like Netflix.
 Even if you don’t watch it, you still get charged.
 Well, with HP Instant Ink, even if you don’t print, you’ll get charged.

 Also, if you print more than 300 pages per month, you don’t want HP Instant Ink.
 The top teir package is for a maximum of 300 pages per month.
 If you want to print more than that, you’ll have to approve additional pages at an extra cost.
 This extra cost takes away from the savings you are getting.
 If you are printing that much, you’d probably be better off with a laser printer anyway.

 With all that said, HP Instant Ink is designed for home users.
 If you are a semi-consistent home user, HP has an Instant Ink package for you.
 Here’s the different Instant Ink packages HP Offers

-For their lower-end printers (less than a $99 MSRP) HP offers their Free Printing Plan.
-This plan allows you to print up to 15 pages per month for one dollar.
+For their lower-end printers (less than a $99 MSRP) HP offers their Intro Plan.
+This plan allows you to print up to 10 pages per month for one dollar.

-Occasional Printing - $2.99 for 50 Pages/Month
+Occasional Printing - $3.99 for 50 Pages/Month

 This is the plan most of my customers choose when they first sign up for HP Instant Ink.
 You can print up to 50 pages per month of whatever you want, photos or documents, for just $2.99.
 That’s a substantial savings for most low yield printers.